apoirrier/CTFs-writeups/README.md

 - If you know the format of the flag, you can use `flag_converter.py` to quickly have the most common encoding of the flag, so you know what to look for during the competition ;)
 - https://www.asciitohex.com/  For quick conversion between ASCII, decimal, base64, binary, hexadecimal and URL
+- https://gchq.github.io/CyberChef/ Same as asciitohex but more complete, with magic wand.
 - https://upload.wikimedia.org/wikipedia/commons/d/dd/ASCII-Table.svg: An Ascci to decimal, hexadecimal, binary and octal table